11 Things you Must Know About VAT in UAE

 The Federal Tax Authority issues a unique Tax Registration / TRN Number to businesses registered for VAT.
-Therefore, only businesses registered for VAT as well as having a valid TRN should charge VAT on supplies.
+Therefore, only businesses registered for VAT with a valid TRN should charge VAT on supplies.

 One can verify the TRN Number of any business by visiting the FTA (Federal Tax Authority) portal.
-TRN Verification also helps in knowing the genuineness of the supplier.
+A TRN Verification also helps in ascertaining the supplier’s genuineness.

 9. What is the Procedure for Tax Return Filing in the UAE?

 A VAT-registered business files a VAT Return quarterly.
 The authority may consequently ask certain businesses to file a return every month to ensure compliance with the VAT Laws and reduce the risk of tax evasion.